vanavreddy/Parallel_Compute_Engine/README.md

 other than EpiHiper, C++ compilers, and MPI implementations.
 In particular, the conda environments are used for Python, R, Node.js, PostgreSQL, and Cmake.

+This is a one time setup.
+No need to repeat this step for consecutive runs as long as you are on using same machine.

 ### 1.1 Install Miniconda